 Maths Mastery places emphasis on the cumulative mastery of essential knowledge and skills in Maths therefore our Maths programme of study builds upon learning from the previous year ensuring progression and a secure and enhanced understanding.

-Maths is taught on a daily basis and an increasing number of key principles of the Maths Mastery approach are evident within lessons:
+Maths is taught on a daily basis and an increasing number of key principles of the Maths Mastery approach are being introduced to our Maths lessons:

 - Teachers reinforce an ethos that all children are capable of achieving high standards in Maths which encourages and develops a growth mindset.

 - The large majority of children progress through the curriculum content at the same pace.
 (Differentiation is achieved though individual support and intervention and challenging and deepening understanding).

 - Precise questioning to test conceptual and procedural knowledge and assess children regularly to identify those requiring intervention.

 - Children communicating and developing mathematical language.